Misleading or Deceptive Conduct

 Equity intervenes where one party has taken advantage of a 'special disability' (most commonly age, illiteracy, lack of education or a combination of factors) held by the other.
 The resulting transaction must normally also be harsh and oppressive to the weaker party.
 Where established the weaker party may choose to avoid the transaction.

 The Australian Consumer Law introduced nationally consistent prohibitions on unconscionable conduct (Part 2-2 of the ACL).
 The first of these prohibitions entrenches into statute the equitable doctrine of unconscionable conduct, thereby extending the range of remedies available to parties affected by unconscionable conduct.
-The second prohibition extends the concept of unconscionability beyond that recognised in equity and can be relied upon by all persons, other than listed corporations, who acquire or supply goods or services in trade or commerce.
+The second prohibition extends the concept of unconscionability beyond that recognized in equity and can be relied upon by all persons, other than listed corporations, who acquire or supply goods or services in trade or commerce.
 It is not intended to be ‘limited by the unwritten law relating to unconscionable conduct’ and relevant factors extend beyond 'consideration of the circumstances relating to formation of the contract' to the terms of the contract themselves (substantive unconscionable conduct).
 Section 22 sets out a range of factors a court may consider when determining whether conduct is unconscionable.

 In 2011 the Australian Consumer Law introduced a national prohibition on unfair terms in consumer contracts.
 The unfair terms legislation applies only to standard form consumer contracts, with consumer contracts being narrowly defined as an acquisition of goods, services or interests in land which are wholly or predominantly for personal, domestic or household use or consumption.
 Where a term is found to be ‘unfair’ (and the legislation provides some guidance as to what is required to find that a term is unfair), that term will be void.